haykuro/dashcam/README.md

 **[Use the online SEI Explorer →](https://teslamotors.github.io/dashcam/sei_explorer.html)**

-Just drag and drop your MP4 file to view the clip and assocaited SEI metadata.
+Just drag and drop your MP4 file to view the clip and associated SEI metadata.
 Works entirely in your browser - your files never leave your computer.

 ## Files